 We offer a Writing Centre in the library, where students can drop by to receive guidance on anything from research, to writing an effective thesis, to formatting a paper.

-You can also visit our Student Success Centre to get practical resources and support to achieve your academic potential.
+You can also visit our Academic Resource Centre to get practical resources and support to achieve your academic potential.

-Each school year Briercrest offers thousands of dollars in financial assistance, through scholarships, bursaries, and student employment opportunities.
-Our Scholarships and Bursaries area has the details.
+Each school year Briercrest offers thousands of dollars in financial assistance through scholarships, bursaries, and student employment opportunities.
+Our Scholarships and Bursaries page has the details.

 We accept applications right up until the start of the semester.
 However, we recommend that students apply before the scholarship deadline to be able to be considered for financial awards.

 Our basic admissions requirements for most of our programs include:

 - The student has earned a high school diploma with a minimum average of 65 per cent in five approved courses, which must include a grade of at least 60 per cent in one academic English course

 - The student is a professing and practicing Christian

 - The student is committed to live by the standards set out by Briercrest College and Seminary

 Briercrest is an immersive spiritual community where together we pursue what it means to follow Jesus: daily chapel, regular worship nights, and Day of Prayer each semester are some of the ways we do this.
 Students also have the opportunity to participate in small groups as well as youth and young adult conferences hosted on campus, and be involved in the churches here in our community.